ibm-cloud-docs/watsonxdata/disso-cat-eng.md

 # Dissociating a catalog from an engine
 {: #disso-cat-eng}

-To dissociate a catalog from an engine, use one of the following methods:
+To dissociate a catalog or catalogs from an engine, use one of the following methods:
 {: shortdesc}

-- **Dissociating a catalog from an engine in list view**
+- **Dissociating a catalog or catalogs from an engine in list view**

 1. Click the overflow menu and then click **Manage associations**.